KIRAN-BUSARI/SE_PROJECT/README.md

 # SE_PROJECT

+Create a samples folder before running the file

 Copy all the file and run the Sample generator.pyrst and then run the model trainer.py there the samples will be trained SE PROJECT